risc0/risc0/website/api/bonsai/bonsai-on-eth.md

 # Bonsai on Ethereum

-_Warning: Bonsai is still in early development.
-Do not use in production._

 Bonsai can produce [SNARK proofs]; allowing efficient verification of any computation, on Ethereum.

 There are two main ways to integrate your RISC Zero application with Ethereum: